samueljohnbarr/Capstone/Technical Report.md

 The controls on the left manipulate the forward and backward time direction of the simulation, the speed (ranging from low speed to high speed), and an interval step, which allows the user to step the simulation forward or backward in time by one day.
 The 'Arc' and 'Retrograde' controls have no use in the lab setting, and therefore, is not a required feature for the new simulator.
 The third option from the menu works exactly the same, but for the outer four planets.
 The fifth option allows the user to enter a date for the simulation to start on.
 Options two and four are not used in teaching the labs, and therefore, is not a required feature in the development of the new simulator.
 <br>
 It's obvious from looking at this simulator that it's in desperate need for an update.
 The controls and user-interface are clunky, and are not user-friendly.
-Another challenge that students have with the simulator is the time it takes to use it.
+Another challenge students have with the simulator is the time it takes to use it.
 For example, one of the lab questions involves moving Pluto to certain spot on the simulator.
-Pluto's orbit takes 248 Earth years to complete a full rotation.
+Pluto's orbit takes 248 Earth years to complete a full rotation [3].
 In the simulator, setting the controls to high speed and letting it run still takes a considerable amount of time for Pluto to move to where the user needs it to go.
 Another issue involves finding exact planet positions relative to each other.
 In the lab, there are various points where the user must find conjuncture, elongation, and opposition for various planets, but due to the simulator's small size and dated display, it's difficult for users to find the exact dates for which these planets line up.
 <hr>

 <h3 id="objectives">Objectives</h3>
 To create a new simulator for the Astronomy Lab Department, the simulator must be able to accomplish all of what the old simulator did;  this includes implementing Kepler's equation, and making the planetary objects accurate to real-world positions.
 The focus, however, rests on ease-of-use.
 The objective is to eliminate having to go through a menu tree to change settings or views.
 This means eliminating the menu system entirely, and having a single interface that does what it took four to do in the old simulator.
-Another objective is to add controls that allow for users to have greater control over the simulation including the simulation speed to eliminate the wait for outer planets reach points in their orbit, the ability to jump directly to dates, and control over how much data is displayed at a given time.
+Another objective is to add a wider range of control compared to the last simulator.
+These added controls will allow the user to fine-tune the simulation speed to eliminate the wait for outer planets reach points in their orbit.
+We also plan to make date-setting controls simple and easily adjustable.
 All this allows for an intuitive user experience that aims for simplicity and ease-of-use.
 <hr>

 <h3 id="features">Features</h3>